simonorozcoarias/PanTEon/README.md

 First, install Apptainer (https://apptainer.org/) or Singularity on your system.

+Download the pre-built desired container (GPU-enabled or CPU-only versions) from: https://doi.org/10.5281/zenodo.18039746.

-To build the GPU-enabled container:
+Optionally, if you want to build your own GPU-enabled container:

 ```
 apptainer build --fakeroot PanTEon_gpu.sif containers/PanTEon_gpu.def